This blog was originally published in January 2022 and was updated in October 2023

 Review your existing data to determine whether it needs to be cleaned up before migrating.
 Duplications and outdated information should be reduced and eliminated where possible.

 2. Plan the migration

-- Work with your team and your vendor to plan the migration.
-Determine a date that makes the most sense for your practice and then ensure that everyone is on board to make it happen.
+Work with your team and your vendor to plan the medical data migration.
+Determine a date that makes the most sense for your practice, and ensure that everyone is on board to make it happen.

-- Verify the accuracy of your data throughout the EHR data migration process.
+Verify the accuracy of your data throughout the EHR migration process.
 This is a particularly important step if you are uploading information from paper files.

-- Train your staff as you work through the EHR data migration to the new platform.
-When your staff is better prepared, you’ll have much less downtime and, more critically, less time becoming proficient with the new system.
+Train your staff as you work through the EHR migration to the new platform.
+When your staff is better prepared, you’ll have much less downtime and, more critically, will take less time to become proficient with the new system.

-There are many benefits to migrating data from an on-site EHR to a cloud-based solution, including the fact that the configuring, security, and software is handled by the software as a service (SAAS) provider so you and your staff will have fewer worries about the safety, accuracy, and efficiency of your EHR data migration.
+There are many benefits to migrating data from an on-site EHR to a cloud-based solution, including the fact that the configuring, security, and software are now handled by the software as a service (SAAS) provider.
+This means you and your staff will have fewer worries about the safety, accuracy, and efficiency of your EHR data migration.